Multi-scale analysis of lead-lag relationships in high-frequency financial markets: Empirical application

 \section{Empirical application}

 In this section we apply the proposed method to actual high-frequency data in the U.S. stock market.
-We investigate the lead-lag relationships between transactions of a single asset traded concurrently at multiple exchanges.\footnote{This is closely related to the issue of identifying the particular exchange at which {\it price discovery} of the assets actually takes place.
-Such an issue is one of the fundamental problems in financial econometrics and has been widely studied in the literature; see e.g.~\cite{Has1995,Subrahmanyam1997,HMW2002,OWD2017}.} We select four assets; Apple (AAPL), Cisco Systems (CSCO), Intel (INTC) and Microsoft (MSFT).
-They are among stocks that are listed on the NASDAQ exchange and are at the same time constituents of the 30 Dow Jones Industrial Average (DJIA) stocks as of August 2016.
-The exchanges chosen for the current analysis are the NASDAQ, NYSE Arca and BATS.
-We use trade data recorded between 9:30 and 16:00.
-The source is the Daily TAQ database, whose time resolution is one micro-second.
-The sample period is the whole month of August 2016, consisting of 21 trading days.
-We report in Table \ref{table:number} the average daily numbers of trades of each asset on each exchange.
+We investigate the lead-lag relationships between quote updates of a single asset traded concurrently at multiple exchanges.\footnote{This is closely related to the issue of identifying the particular exchange at which {\it price discovery} of the assets actually takes place.
+Such an issue is one of the fundamental problems in financial econometrics and has been widely studied in the literature; see e.g.~\cite{Has1995,Subrahmanyam1997,HMW2002,OWD2017,Has2019}.} The exchanges chosen for the current analysis are the NASDAQ and BATS.
+We focus on the component stocks of NASDAQ-100 in 2015, containing totally 108 assets.
+The source is the Daily TAQ database, whose time precision is one micro-second.
+The sample period is the whole month of August 2015, consisting of 21 trading days.
+We use quote data recorded between 9:45 and 15:45.
+Namely, we discard the first and last 15 minutes from the market opening time to avoid abnormal behavior frequently observed at the start and end of trading sessions.
+To construct log-price processes from quote data, we compute logarithms of micro-prices (cf.~Eq.(2.2) in \cite{GO2010}).